Homepage

 With the Climate Grand Challenges initiative, MIT is setting its sights on research and innovations that will deliver game-changing advances in the world’s efforts to address the climate challenge.
 Launched in 2020, Climate Grand Challenges is designed to mobilize the Institute’s entire research community around tackling the most difficult unsolved climate problems in emissions reduction, climate adaptation and resilience, risk forecasting, carbon removal, and understanding the human impacts of climate change.

 MIT selected 27 teams as finalists from a field of nearly 100 initial proposals, representing 90 percent of MIT departments and involving almost 400 MIT faculty, senior researchers, and external collaborators.
-Then five teams with the most promising concepts were announced as multi-year inaugural projects that will receive additional funding and support to develop, implement, and scale their solutions rapidly.
+Then five teams with the most promising concepts were announced as multi-year flagship projects that will receive additional funding and support to develop, implement, and scale their solutions rapidly.

 MIT President Reif announces the Flagship Programs.